-Fiduciary funds are used to report assets held in a trustee or agency capacity for others and therefore are not available to support City programs.
-Fiduciary funds are not included in the government-wide financial statement, but are reported in the fund statements where the reporting focus is on net position and changes in net position.
-The City utilizes one fiduciary fund: The firemen's agency fund is used to account for insurance premium rebates remitted by the State Treasurer to be expended for the collective benefit and enjoyment of the City firefighters.
+Fiduciary funds are used to report assets held in a trustee or custodial capacity for others and therefore are not available to support City programs.
+The reporting focus is on net position and changes in net position are reported using accounting principles similar to proprietary funds.
+The City utilizes one fiduciary fund: The firemen's custodial fund is used to account for insurance premium rebates remitted by the State Treasurer to be expended for the collective benefit and enjoyment of the City firefighters.